Parmeggiani-Lab/elfin-ui/resources/images/tutorial/README.md

 <img src="ui_tutorial_names.png" width="70%">
 </p>

-Add Module and Extrude Module operators will prompt you with a filtered list of actionable module names - let's call them <em>filtered prototypes</em>.
+`Add Module` and `Extrude Module` will prompt you with a filtered list of actionable module names - let's call them <em>filtered prototypes</em>.
 There could be many modules in a scene, but modules with the same module name (not Blender name) are of the same prototype (like what classes are to objects).
 For extrusion, prototypes are filtered by compatibility and also terminus occupancy (i.e. is the N and/or C terminus already occupied?).

 In the filtered prototype list, you will see that the name of a module is bounded by two period marks.
 These marks are sentinels which makes it easy to search the exact module one is looking for.
-Try typing just `D4` in the <b>Add Module</b> operator, and see what happens when you type `.D4` or `D4.` or `.D4.`.
+Try typing just `D4` in `Add Module`, and see what happens when you type `.D4` or `D4.` or `.D4.`.

 The first letter, if there is one, denotes the <b>C Terminus</b> chain ID of the extrusion.
 This is needed because hub modules have more than one chain to extrude to and from.